department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Identity Monthly Metrics.md

 ## Problem Statement:
 As the Identity Team becomes more of a platform team, we want to have more visibility into how we actually support other teams, as well as transparency as to how those other teams view our support.
-Thus, publishing Monthly Metrics about that support.
+Our solution is to publish metrics surrounding our support.

 ## Relevant Documents: